jakob-a1/squash-and-rebase/README.md

 add some info

 and another line
-# Add section with info about this change
+# Add something with info about this change

 some info

 * do something, but not this thing

-# I have something to add too
+# I have another thing to add too

 This thing acts in a completely different manner, so you need to treat it differently.
 Follow these steps.
 * steep 1